Kipper-Lang/Kipper/kipper/cli/README.md

 # Kipper CLI - `@kipper/cli`

-The Kipper programming language (CLI implementation) - Currently in development.
-No usable/stable versions available
+The CLI implementation for the Kipper programming language and compiler.

 *Note that this is a development preview!
 Stable releases might take until January-March 2022*